einsteinx2/docker-dcdev/README.md

 `docker build -f gcc-base/Dockerfile -t einsteinx2/dcdev-gcc-base:latest .`

 ### einsteinx2/dcdev-gcc-toolchain
-**GCC 9 Toolchain:** `docker build -f gcc-toolchain/Dockerfile -t einsteinx2/dcdev-gcc-toolchain:gcc-9 .`
+**GCC 9:** `docker build -f gcc-toolchain/Dockerfile -t einsteinx2/dcdev-gcc-toolchain:gcc-9 .`<br/>
-**GCC 4 Toolchain:** `docker build --build-arg KOS_GCC_VER=4 -f gcc-toolchain/Dockerfile -t einsteinx2/dcdev-gcc-toolchain:gcc-4 .`
+**GCC 4:** `docker build --build-arg KOS_GCC_VER=4 -f gcc-toolchain/Dockerfile -t einsteinx2/dcdev-gcc-toolchain:gcc-4 .`

 ### einsteinx2/dcdev-kos-toolchain
-**GCC 9 Toolchain:** `docker build -f kos-toolchain/Dockerfile -t einsteinx2/dcdev-kos-toolchain:gcc-9 .`
+**GCC 9:** `docker build -f kos-toolchain/Dockerfile -t einsteinx2/dcdev-kos-toolchain:gcc-9 .`<br/>
-**GCC 4 Toolchain:** `docker build --build-arg KOS_GCC_VER=4 -f kos-toolchain/Dockerfile -t einsteinx2/dcdev-kos-toolchain:gcc-4 .`
+**GCC 4:** `docker build --build-arg KOS_GCC_VER=4 -f kos-toolchain/Dockerfile -t einsteinx2/dcdev-kos-toolchain:gcc-4 .`

 ### Additional Build Arguments (only for `gcc-base` and `kos-base`)
 There are also a variety of other build arguments you can use when building these images.
 To see the full details, refer to the comments at the top of each Dockerfile, but here are some of the most useful ones.

 #### ARG VERBOSE=false
-Defaults to verbose output off as it should build faster without all of the console printing and is easier to follow the build progress.
+Defaults to verbose output off as it should build faster without all of the console printing and is easier to follow the build progress.<br/>
 To debug build problems, add the flag `--build-arg VERBOSE=true` when building the image to have it print all output from each download and compilation step.

 ### ARG THREADS=0
-For maximum speed, set this to the number of CPU threads you have.
+For maximum speed, set this to the number of CPU threads you have.<br/>
 When THREADS=0, `$(getconf _NPROCESSORS_ONLN)` will be used to automatically build using the max available threads i.e. if you have a 4 core / 8 thread CPU, choose 8 (can be set using `--build-arg THREADS=8` when building)

 ### ARG KOS_GCC_VER=9
 Choose GCC major version.
-Supported values are 9 (SH4 9.3/ARM 8.4), 4 (both 4.7.4).
+Supported values are 9 (SH4 9.3/ARM 8.4), 4 (both 4.7.4).<br/>
 Can be set using `--build-arg KOS_GCC_VER=4` when building, default is 9.

 ### ARG KOS\_REPO, KOS\_BRANCH, PORTS\_REPO, PORTS\_BRANCH